 Currently, it has varying degrees of recognition for Mercurial, Git,

 vcprompt has minimal dependencies: it does as much as it can with the

 standard C library and POSIX calls.
 It should work on any

 POSIX-compliant system with a C99 compiler.
-Some features will only
+Some optional features

 To build vcprompt from the source tarball:

 If you're building in a source checkout, you also need GNU autoconf:

 (vcprompt requires GNU make, so if you are using a BSD variant where

 the default make is BSD make, you will need to install GNU make and

 make install PREFIX=$HOME